 Aircrews definitely liked the Il-18, since it had good handling and was very forgiving, as well as reliable and cheap to fly.
 Passengers were not so happy with it, because as mentioned it was noisy, and high-density seating arrangements could be uncomfortable.
 The Il-18, also as noted, proved valuable in support of Soviet Arctic and Antarctic operations, and as discussed below it proved a useful platform for special missions.
 Aeroflot Il-18s were commonly used in support of military operations, the type providing extensive service during the Afghanistan War in the 1980s, ferrying live troops in and out of the theater, and on occasion hauling dead troops back home in coffins.
 It was used in humanitarian missions as well, hauling supplies to disaster areas.

 The Il-18 was widely exported, with the type obtained by Warsaw Pact nations and Cuba; it was also flown by China, North Korea, and Vietnam, along with more than a dozen African nations.
-It remains in widespread service, mostly as a cargo carrier.BACK_TO_TOP
+It doesn't appear any are still flying today.BACK_TO_TOP

 * Thanks to its ability to carry heavy loads the, Il-18 was easy to adapt to a wide range of uses, and a number of specialized variants were built or modified from stock aircraft:

-One Il-18A was used for tests of deicing systems, with a sprayer mounted on top of the forward fuselage and the article to be tested mounted on the back.
-This machine was designated the "Il-18LL", the "LL" suffix standing for "Letuschshaya Laboritoriya (Flying Laboratory)"; it was a common suffix for Soviet trials aircraft.
+One Il-18A was used for tests of de-icing systems, with a sprayer mounted on top of the forward fuselage and the article to be tested mounted on the back.
+This machine was designated the "Il-18LL", the "LL" suffix standing for "Letuschshaya Laboritoriya (Flying Laboratory)"; it was a common, if not universal, suffix for Soviet trials aircraft.
 This is only a sampling of the different Il-18 trials configuration, dozens being implemented, often with the same trials machine remodified to various configurations.
 Some Il-18s were also used for engine trials.BACK_TO_TOP

 * The Il-18 also served in strictly military roles.
 One of the first and undoubtedly the best-known of the strictly military Il-18 derivatives was the "Il-38" sub-hunter aircraft.